raghib1992/aws-devops/Monitoring/1-compute_organizer.md

 # Aws compute optimizer
-### it recommended optimal aws resources for your workload to reduce costs and improve performance by using ML and analyze historical utilization metrics
+### It recommended optimal aws resources for your workload to reduce costs and improve performance by using ML and analyze historical utilization metrics

 ## Delivey recommendation for selected types of:
 1. EC2 Instance